 Advantages of a Legal Entity Identifier (LEI) System

-Beside better risk assessment and more efficient analysis, the new system also provides greater transparency to investors and leads to lower operating costs and higher market efficiency.
+Beside better risk assessment and more efficient analysis, the LEI system also provides greater transparency to investors and leads to lower operating costs and higher market efficiency.

 The LEI – a public asset

-The LEI will be a public asset without private property or licensee rights.
+The LEI is a public asset without private property or licensee rights.
 As a result of new European regulations, the LEI will also be used vis-à-vis the supervisory bodies in the future.

-The LEI is not intended to substitute existing identifiers but will become a binding standard for regulatory reporting.
-Furthermore, the existing identifiers (like in the Netherlands the registration number in the Business Register of the Chamber of Commerce) are to be mapped on the LEI.
+The LEI is not intended to substitute existing identifiers but serves as a binding standard for regulatory reporting.
+Furthermore, the identifiers existing before the introduction of the LEI system (for instance the KVK number) are mapped on the LEI.

-The LEI, developed by the FSB, will be a random 20 character alphanumeric code as per ISO standard 17442.
-Additionally, further company data such as the company name, the domicile and the date of first participation in the LEI system will be recorded.
+The LEI was developed by the FSB.
+It consists of a random 20 character alphanumeric code as per ISO standard 17442.
+Other company data, such as the company name, the (head office's) business address, and the date of first participation in the LEI system are recorded.

 LEI in the Netherlands

 The Netherlands Authority for the Financial Markets (AFM) is the national body responsible for ensuring compliance by the financial markets and, consequently, also with the European Market Infrastructure Regulation (EMIR).
-The introduction and operation of the LEI system in the Netherlands will also come under the responsibility of the AFM.
+The operation of the LEI system in the Netherlands also falls under the responsibility of the AFM.

-The importance of a LEI system is also underscored by the Dutch Central Bank (de Nederlandsche Bank, ‘DNB’).
-DNB is responsible for supervising over-the-counter (OTC) derivatives under the EMIR for, in particular, banks, pension funds and insurers, and will ensure that these institutions use the LEI system.
+The importance of a LEI system is also underscored by the Dutch Central Bank (de Nederlandsche Bank, DNB).
+DNB is responsible for supervising over-the-counter (OTC) derivatives under the EMIR for, in particular, banks, pension funds and insurers, and ensures that these institutions use the LEI system.